brianhigh/lp2da/basic_python_syntax.md

 lessons to learn basic Python syntax, then work through some interactive, online tutorials for practice.

+In particular, we will start with basic statements like print and assignment statements.
+We will look at variables and the main variable types in Python.
+We will also learn about data structures, such as lists and dictionaries.

 ## Video Lessons

 Go through *one* or more of these to get started with basic Python syntax.